kmalakoff/esm-import-directory/README.md

-esm-require-directory
+esm-import-directory
 ------------

-Require a directory of .mjs module defaults using @std/esm in Node.js
+Import a directory of modules using @std/esm

 **Usage**